 Warren is not opposed to investing in good companies in no-growth industries.
 He appreciates his investments in See’s Candies, a confectionery store, which showed great business growth despite no growth in its industry.

 8) Be Open to Admitting Mistakes:

-The letter shows Warren admitting his mistakes of predicting optimistic business performance of textile division of Berkshire Hathaway, which could not be achieved during the year.
+The letter shows Warren admitting his mistakes of predicting the optimistic business performance of the textile division of Berkshire Hathaway, which could not be achieved during the year.